So you’re needing more positive reviews on your Google Business Profile?

 The product has been increasing in its capabilities over the years and feeds into many of its other services.

-So being on Google My Business really isn’t an option for most businesses, but Google My Business is a requirement for good SEO.
+So having a Google Business Profile really isn’t an option for every business out there, but it is a requirement for better SEO.

 What SEO Factors Does Google Care About?